vibraniumforge/marvel-battles/README.md

 A user logs in to the service and can then create characters, movies, and battles to categorize and save.
 I have seeded a lot of information, so make sure to rails db:seed before use.

 To install, fork and clone the repo.
 Run "bundle" in the command line.
 Run "rake db:migrate" and "rake db:seed".
+Then, run "rails s" to start the server.

+Create a new user account, and enjoy!

+To contribute please use the attached gitHub repo and functionality.

 This project has been licensed under the MIT open source license.